 • As communities across South Carolina grow, many counties are faced with increasing stress on public infrastructure.

 • Accelerated new demand for airports, roads, and bridges.

+•Counties don’t have authority to impose local option motor fuel user fees.

 Innovative Solutions to Funding and Financing Challenges:

-• County transportation committees are created to replace the role of the legislative delegation in setting priorities.
+• County transportation committees are created to replace the role of the legislative delegation in setting priorities, changing the way state monies are spent locally on roads.

 • Riding on a Penny (Capital Project Sales Tax Horry County): Horry County is slated to receive $425,539,087 over the seven-year life of the Capital Projects Sales Tax.
+The tax went into effect on May 1, 2007 and increased the level of sales tax in Horry County by an additional penny on all retail sales, accommodations and prepared food and beverage.

 • In May 2013, Richland County's new Transportation Penny tax took effect, and county officials estimate the one percent tax increase will make the county about 50 million dollars a year for transportation improvement.

+• Allenday and Bamberg Counties offer cost-effective public transportation to residents by utilizing unoccupied seats on local human service agency vehicle.
+For a small fee, residents can reserve a ride on the Allendale County Scooter or the Bamberg Handy Ride.
+Participating agencies allow non-agency clients to use unoccupied seats if they live within five miles of an established route.
+The county pays the agency a per mile fee to offset the cost of the ride.
+The partnership has received recognition for offering cost-effective solutions for rural transit issues.

 • The Myrtle Beach area levies a 'hospitality tax' to help fund the county's road program.

+• If enacted, S.616 would allow and impose several tax hikes.
+Counties could impose an additional one percent sales tax increase, which would be matched by the state in many instances to fund county road and bridge projects.
+Vehicle registration fees would be increased across the board by an average of $12.

+• if enacted, H.3412 would require that all funds collected from sales, use and exceise taxes required from the sale or titling of a vehicle would go into the State Non-Federal Aid Highway Fund (SNFAHF).
+Currently, these funds are divided between the General Fund and the Education Improvement Act Fund (EIF)